 While the body produces its own supply in the pancreas, proteolytic enzymes can also be found in certain foods and supplements.
 (21)

 Did you know?
-The three main proteolytic enzymes produced by your pancreas are trypsin, chymotrypsin, and carboxypeptidase.
+The three main proteolytic pancreatic enzymes are trypsin, chymotrypsin, and carboxypeptidase.
 (21)

 Finding proteolytic enzymes in food